Umburatiba: Geography

+Economy

 The main economic activities are services, small industries, and subsistence agriculture.
 The GDP in 2005 was R$12 million, with 7 million from services, 1 million from industry, and 4 million from agriculture.
 There were 97 rural producers on 65,000 hectares of land.
 Only 9 farms had tractors (2006).
 300 persons were dependent on agriculture.
 The main crops were coconuts, sugarcane, beans, and corn.
 There were 29,000 head of cattle (2006).
 There were no banks (2007) and 60 automobiles (74 motorcycles), giving a ratio of 45 inhabitants per automobile.

+Social indicators

 The social indicators rank it in the bottom tier of municipalities in the state.